jessamynsmith/eu-web-starter/README.md

 Welcome to your Node.js project on Cloud9 IDE!

-This chat example showcases how to use `socket.io` with a static `express` server.
+A basic example of a node.js `express` server with an HTML/CSS/jQuery front-end.

 ## Installing dependencies